microsoft/ebpf-for-windows/docs/SelfHostedRunnerSetup.md

 7) Connect the two test VMs.
    1) Create a new VMSwitch instance: `New-VMSwitch -Name <VMSwitch Name> -SwitchType Private`
    2) Add two VM NICs on the first VM and one VM NIC on the other VM.
 Connect the NICs to the private VMSwitch: `Add-VMNetworkAdapter -VMName <VMName> -SwitchName <VMSwitch Name>`
-   3) Assign IP address on the NICs on the VM (run from inside the VM): `New-NetIPAddress -InterfaceAlias <Interface Name> -IPAddress <IP address> -PrefixLength <Prefix length>`.
-The tests require one IPv4 and one IPv6 address on each of the VM NICs.
 8) Edit test configuration JSON files.
    1) Edit `test_execution.json` file.
 Add the name of the one of the VMs in `BasicTest` section.
-Add the names of both the VMs in `MultiVMTest` section along with network interface information which must include the interface alias, IPv4 and IPv6 addresses assigned in step 7.3 above.
+Add the names of both the VMs in `MultiVMTest` section along with the "Interfaces" section that must contain information about the network interfaces created in step 7.2 Above.
+This section must contain the interface alias, and IPv4 and IPv6 addresses.
+The CICD test automation would apply these IP addresses on the NICs of the test VM.
    2) Edit `vm_list.json` with the names of the two test VMs.
 9) Store the VM administrator credential:
    1) `Install-Module CredentialManager -force`